 Rocio Gonzalez: Thank you so much, Jenn.

 Jenn Breisacher: You are welcome.
 So, if anybody wants to come to find you to see, maybe there’s another ESL student or teacher out there, that’s trying to piece all this together.
 What would be the best way for them to contact you?

-Rocio Gonzalez: I think it would be probably my mail which is email@example.com.
+Rocio Gonzalez: I think it would be probably my email which is firstname.lastname@example.org.
 I really appreciate your time.
 I really appreciate that you are so close to people and willing to help.
 Really I would’ve never thought that the owner, the developer, of course, would be interested in answering my questions.
 So thanks a lot.

 Jenn Breisacher: Again, that’s why I do this.
 I love the classroom.
 I started doing workshops in person and I really liked doing them.
 I realized I could have a reach on so many more students than just the ones that I had.
 So, that’s why, you know, I talked to some of my coworkers.
 They’re like, you need to do this.
 You need to just go and do this and I’m enjoying it.
 I’m enjoying talking to other teachers, especially during this time.

 Rocio Gonzalez: I think it’s a pleasure to meet you.

 Jenn Breisacher: You too.
 And again, if you have any questions moving forward, feel free to ask.
 You’ll probably wind up having another tier of questions.
 We can do this again.
 It’s fine.

 Rocio Gonzalez: Okay.
 Great.
 Great.
 Thank you so much.